verhas/BLOG/exception_no_stack/ARTICLE.md

 # All you wanted to know about Throwable

+## Introduction

+In this article we will talk about exceptions and what we should do with Java exceptions.

+## Sample Application

 We use exceptions to handle something that is outside of the normal flow of the program.
 When an exception is thrown the normal flow of the program is interrupted, and the execution stops dumping the exception to some output.
 These exceptions can also be caught using the `try` and `catch` command pair built into the language.
 The exception itself is